kai824/tp/docs/UserGuide.md

 <p>

 **Q**: How do I manage multiple candidates with the same name?<br>
 **A**: While the app does not currently allow candidates with the same name, you can mitigate this by slightly modifying the name based on your use case.
 For instance, with 2 candidates of the name "John Tan", the second candidate "John Tan 2" or "John Tan (NUS)".
-Note that names are case sensitive, naming them "John Tan" and "john tan" wouldn't work.
+Note that names are case-insensitive, naming them "John Tan" and "john tan" wouldn't work.

 </p>